apache/cordova-cli/README.md

 ### www/
 Contains the project's web artifacts, such as .html, .css and .js files.
 These are your main application assets.

+#### Your Blanket: www/config.xml

+This file is what you should be editing to modify your application's metadata.
+Any time you run any cordova-client commands, the tool will look at the contents of `config.xml` and use all relevant info from this file to define native application information. cordova-client supports changing your application's data via the following elements inside the `config.xml` file:

+- The user-facing name can be modified via the contents of the `<name>` element.

 # Examples